gestaacinc/sql_connection/sql_join.md

 ## 4. Adding Filters to JOINs (Slide 11)

 Takes the 3-table join and adds `WHERE` and `ORDER BY` clauses to filter for Electronics and sort by highest amount.

+**Business Scenario:** The Category Manager for "Electronics" wants a prioritized list of their top buyers to offer them VIP early access to upcoming tech releases.

 ```sql
 SELECT